rangle/ngCourse2/handout/features/constants_and_block_scoped_variables.md

 person = null;          // "TypeError: Assignment to constant variable.
 ```

-The example above demonstrates that we are able to change the **name** property of object person, but we are unable to reset the reference **person** since it has been marked const.
+The example above demonstrates that we are able to change the **name** property of object person, but we are unable to reset the reference **person** since it has been marked as `const`.

 ## Const Reference To An Object

-Something similar to the above code is using a const reference, below we've switch to using **let** for the literal object.
+Something similar to the above code is using a `const` reference, below we've switch to using **let** for the literal object.

 ```js
 let person = {